Fire Open Payments – What does the Payments Journey look like?

 Open Banking Payments provide a disruptive alternative to online payments, but what does an actual payments journey look like for a customer?
 If you have been following the fire.com blog over the last number of weeks, you may have noticed that we have quite a number of Open Banking Payments initiatives, from the Irish Guide Dogs Day through to our own Open Banking Terminal.
-These are exciting developments, both for us as a company, but also within the larger Open Banking sphere.
+These are exciting developments, both for us as a company or enterpise, but also within the larger Open Banking sphere.
 However, quite understandably, the concept of Open Banking and Fire Open Payments is still an unknown to the vast majority.
 That is the inspiration for this blog post – to shed some light around the Fire Open Payments journey and, hopefully, prompt more of you readers to consider trialling the process yourselves!

 The Open Banking journey with Fire Open Payments